MikolajKolek/ebpf-memory-monitor/README.md

 Cargo build scripts are used to automatically build the eBPF correctly and include it in the program.

+# Requirements

+Ebpf-memory-listener currently requires the use of Linux 5.5 or above.

 ## License

 With the exception of eBPF code, ebpf-memory-monitor is distributed under the terms